Paul Gallico: Career as a fiction writer

 On December 25, 1949, Gallico's short story "'Twas the Night Before Christmas" was dramatized as Attraction 66 of the NBC radio series Radio City Playhouse.
 It tells the humorous tale of a New York newspaper reporter and a photographer sent on a Christmas Eve wild goose chase by their publisher's wife for two goats harnessed to a little red wagon, which she intends to give her nephews for Christmas.
 During a night-long search fueled by a few drinks along the way, the reporter and photographer run across the evening's most dramatic news stories, which they must supposedly ignore in favor of the chore set out by their publisher's wife.
 The radio dramatization remains very popular with Old Time Radio fans and is featured each year on Sirius XM Radio Classics.

 His short story "The Man Who Hated People" was reworked into an unpublished short story "The Seven Souls of Clement O'Reilly", adapted into the movie Lili (1953) and later staged as the musical Carnival!
 (1961).
 The film Lili is a poignant, whimsical fairy tale, the story of an orphaned waif, a naïve young woman whose fate is thrown in with that of a traveling carnival and its performers, a lothario magician and an embittered puppeteer.
 In 1954, Gallico published the novella The Love of Seven Dolls, based on "The Man Who Hated People".
 The versions, while differing, share a core theme surrounding the girl and the puppeteer.
 The puppeteer, communicating with Lili through his puppets as a surrogate voice, develops a vehicle whereby each of them can freely express their inner pain and anguished emotions.

 In the 1950s, Gallico spent time in Liechtenstein, where he wrote Ludmila, the retelling of a local legend.

-His novel Mrs. 'Arris Goes to Paris (1958) was a bestseller, and became the first of four books about the lovable charwoman Mrs. 'Arris.
+His novel Mrs. 'Arris Goes to Paris (1958) was a bestseller, and became the first of four books about the lovable charwoman Mrs. Harris.
 The character was said by The New York Times to be "perhaps Mr. Gallico's most beloved creation".
 Negotiations for film rights began as early as 1960 when he was resident in Salcombe.
 It was produced as a TV movie with Angela Lansbury in 1992.